Good News from the Next World: Critical reception

 Good News from the Next World received favourable reviews among critics in the United States.
 In the UK, it received mixed reviews.
 John Harris wrote in Melody Maker that the album "approximates the noise that would be made if the entire contents of a music shop were strapped to an Empire transport ship from Star Wars", adding "for all its cod-Wagnerian vastness, there are no tunes."
+A positive review appeared in Q magazine: "Good News From The Next World is as good as they'll ever get.
+It's a scream, in the best possible sense", John Aizlewood wrote.
 Good News from the Next World also received a favourable review from Time Out, while Vox gave an unfavourable review.